 Companies or individual debtors can commit fraud inadvertently, all while doing business (or living life) as usual.
-This is known as "constructive fraud," a type of fraudulent conveyance whereby a debtor's transfer of assets is considered fraudulent to a creditor even though the debtor did not intend to defraud the creditor.
+This is known as “constructive fraud,” a type of voidable transaction whereby a debtor’s transfer of assets is considered fraudulent to a creditor even though the debtor did not intend to defraud the creditor.

-When a debtor transfers assets while a lawsuit is pending against the debtor, the creditor may not only have a fairly easy claim for a fraudulent conveyance, but may be able to extend the statute of limitations (how much time a creditor can go back to make a claim).
+When a debtor transfers assets while a lawsuit is pending against the debtor, the creditor may not only have a fairly easy claim for a voidable transaction, but may be able to extend the statute of limitations (how much time a creditor can go back to make a claim).

-The statute of limitations for a claim of fraudulent conveyance is six years.
+The statute of limitations for a claim of voidable transaction is four years.
 However, for transfers made during the pendency of a lawsuit, the statute of limitations does not start to run until a judgment in that lawsuit is entered (as opposed to running from the date of the fraudulent transfer).
-This means that, if the judgment is entered eight years after the lawsuit is filed, then the creditor not only has six years from the date of the judgment to bring a new lawsuit for fraudulent conveyance for any unlawful transfers made during the lawsuit, but can seek damages for any such transfer that occurred during the original lawsuit, even if those transfers were made more than six years before the fraudulent conveyance claim was filed.
+This means that, if the judgment is entered eight years after the lawsuit is filed, then the creditor not only has four years from the date of the judgment to bring a new lawsuit for voidable transaction for any unlawful transfers made during the lawsuit, but can seek damages for any such transfer that occurred during the original lawsuit, even if those transfers were made more than four years before the fraudulent conveyance claim was filed.

 Under the debtor-creditor law, fraudulent conveyance claims require three main elements:

-Transfer without fair consideration: In a prior article, we discussed the two components of fair consideration: fair value & good faith.
-Almost any transactions involving "insiders" of a corporate debtor will be considered lacking "fair consideration."
+- Transfer without reasonably equivalent value in return: In a prior article, we discussed the two components of fair consideration: fair value & good faith.
+Almost any transactions involving “insiders” of a corporate debtor will be considered lacking “fair consideration.”